WordPress/gutenberg/docs/data/data-core-editor.md

 Whether user is typing.

-### getBlockInsertionPoint
+### isCaretWithinFormattedText

-Returns the insertion point, the index at which the new inserted block would be placed.
-Defaults to the last index.
+Returns true if the caret is within formatted text, or false otherwise.

 *Parameters*